rundsk/dsk/README.md

 Using the Design System Kit you quickly define and organize _design aspects_ into a browsable and live-searchable design system.
-Hierachies between design aspects are established using plain simple directories.
+Hierarchies between design aspects are established using plain simple directories.
 Creating documentation is as easy as adding a [Markdown](https://guides.github.com/features/mastering-markdown/) formatted file to a directory inside the _design definitions tree_.